mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 epitome of a (non-software) literate company.
 It had well trained professionals, clear ethical standards, clear business processes and clear processes for ensuring that its literate output met their standards.
 Editors and copy-sub-editors and so on.
-And cashflow.
+Oh, and cashflow.
 That helped a lot.

+I suggest that even companies like tech-behemoth Google are not really software literate.
+But the clues are there.
+In the excellent SRE book (link) author (link) the "founder" of SRE in Google,  defines SRE as "SRE is what happens when you ask a software enginerr to design an operations team".
+As we go forward we shall find the software literate companies are what happens when software engineers design companies.
+Just as hundreds of years ago, it was what happens when you ask people who can read and write to design companies.
+It was not till "everyone" could read and write in the 19th C that we saw the modern company evolve.
+This is probably not a coincidence.

-Whatever form a software literate company takes, there will be similar foundational skills the company will need - the basics of journalism if you wish, and we can see some of the issues with how that has failed in the recent past.
+Whatever form a software literate company takes, there will be similar foundational skills the company will need - the basics of journalism if you wish, and we can see some of the issues with how that has succeeded, or failed in the recent past.

 Knight Capital